szerhusenBC/jwt-spring-security-demo/README.md

 Just start the application with the Spring Boot maven plugin (`mvn spring-boot:run`).
 The application is running at [http://localhost:8080](http://localhost:8080).

-There are three user accounts present to demonstrate the differing levels of access to the endpoints in the API and the different authorization exceptions:
+There are three user accounts present to demonstrate the different levels of access to the endpoints in the API and the different authorization exceptions:
 ```
 Admin - admin:admin